twilwa/aptos-agent/README.md

 python -m pip install --upgrade pip
 ```

-14. Install Swarm, OpenAI and all our other dependencies by running:
+14. Install agents, OpenAI and all our other dependencies by running:

 ```bash
 pip install -r requirements.txt